How Much You Need To Study For The ACT

 Not everyone has to achieve a 36 on the ACT to be successful.
 Most students have a target score they’re aiming for—either the score they need for their dream school, or for a scholarship program to which they’re applying.
 Others might have a score in mind that will balance well with their GPA on college applications.

-So, while reaching your target score might motivate you to do even more work and get an even higher score, it’s perfectly acceptable to stop there, pat yourself on the back for all your hard work, and put those ACT books away.
+So, while reaching your target score might motivate you to do even more work, it’s perfectly acceptable to stop there, pat yourself on the back for all your hard study, and put those ACT books away.
 Now you can put those other things you left by the wayside—Soul Cycle, intramural basketball, et cetera—back on your calendar.

 Know Your Limits